Skip to content

 Use Case 3: Dynamic Tier Management

 Static loyalty tiers — where members advance or decline based on annual spend thresholds reviewed once per year — are being replaced by dynamic tier systems that update in near-real time based on behavioral signals.
-Agentic AI manages this dynamism: evaluating each member's tier eligibility continuously, triggering tier progression or protection communications at the optimal moment, and offering tier extension or boost mechanics to members who are close to advancement or at risk of drop-down.
+Agentic AI manages this dynamism: evaluating each member's tier eligibility continuously, triggering tier progression or protection communications at the optimal moment, and offering tier extension or boost mechanics to members who are close to advancement or at risk of downgrade.

 The behavioral effect of dynamic tier management is a persistent sense of progress.
 Members who can see that they are 15% away from Silver status — and receive an automated push notification at the moment their engagement data suggests they are most receptive — are measurably more likely to make the additional purchase that advances their tier.
 The agentic system handles the scoring, timing, and communication without a campaign manager needing to design individual outreach.